3.1. Overview

 The Flood Risk and Coastal Change PPG defines functional floodplain as “land where water has to flow or be stored in times of flood” (PPG Table 1 in Paragraph 065).
 The PPG states that the extent of the functional floodplain, also known as Flood Zone 3b, should be defined by LPAs within their SFRAs.
 This allows for the incorporation of local circumstances and must be agreed with the EA and the boroughs’ LLFAs.

-PPG Paragraph 015 states that the functional floodplain is usually defined, as a minimum, as land which would naturally flood up to and including a 1 in 20 year return period event or designed to flood in 1 in 1000 year events.
+PPG Paragraph 078 states that the functional floodplain is usually defined, as a minimum, as land that would naturally flood up to and including a 1 in 30 year* return period event or designed to flood in 1 in 1000 year events. *Note: at the time of original publication of this SFRA, this was the 1 in 20 year return period event.
 Flood storage areas designed to protect downstream communities from flooding should also be included in the functional floodplain.
 This ensures that land that is required for current or future flood management features can be safeguarded from development, directly aligning to Paragraph 100 of the NPPF.
 The area identified as functional floodplain should take into account the effects of defences and other flood risk management infrastructure.
 Areas which would naturally flood, but which are prevented from doing so by existing defences and infrastructure or solid buildings, will not normally be identified as functional floodplain – further clarification of this is provided below in Section 3.11.2.

 This SFRA adopts a definition for Flood Zone 3a that includes fluvial, tidal and surface water flood extents as described in the bold text boxes below.
 The extents are shown in the Web Map.
 The mapping extents have been split to aid applicants and the LPA through highlighting the flood risk source(s) which a site may fall within.
 The policy requirements are identical regardless of the flood source.